lubianat/what_is_a_cell_type/README.md

 ### Vickaryous MK, Hall BK.
 [Human cell type diversity, evolution, development, and classification with special reference to cells derived from the neural crest.](https://doi.org/10.1017/S1464793106007068) Biological reviews.
 2006 Aug;81(3):425-55.

-Vickaryous (great name, by the way) and Hall present a good overview of the cell type discussion, and provide a list of 411 in the adult *Homo sapiens*, including 145 types of names.
+Vickaryous  and Hall present a good overview of the cell type discussion up to 2006, and provide a list of 411 in the adult *Homo sapiens*, including 145 types of names.
 Their catalog starts from *the cell as a component of one of the four basic tissue types (epithelial, nervous, muscular, and connective tissue* with divisions based on explicit anatomical, functional and molecular criteria, as well as relying on previous catalogs.
 They discuss individually the criteria for including/excluding several cell types, and make it clear that *acceptance of this compilation requires that each cell type listed is presumed to represent a mature, fully differentiated entity (cells are terminally differentiated) and that these cells have a stable differentiation*.
 These cell types are organized under 34 terminal artificial classification categories *(designated A to HH)*.
 Considers cell types *mutable biological units, comparable with species and genes*.